-Since it is a Vs. game this means 1 player on each team , it doesn’t really matter all that much which team you chose other than a closing picture and such.
-All animations are basically the same and to be honest, it doesn’t matter at all and it didn’t matter back then either (except for the flag and color of the player ofcourse).
+Since it is a Vs. a game this means 1 player on each team, it doesn’t really matter all that much which team you chose other than a closing picture and such.
+All animations are basically the same and to be honest, it doesn’t matter at all and it didn’t matter back then either (except for the flag and color of the player of course).

-The menu system is well presented and quite out of the ordinary back then, humorus touch to every button press and it even “mocks” the anthems of various countries too.
-Various options is to be found and among them being an option to disable the action stuff in the game, you know, the fun stuff.
+The menu system is well presented and quite out of the ordinary back then, humorous touch to every button press and it even “mocks” the anthems of various countries too.
+Various strange options are in the game and among them is an option to disable the action stuff in the game, you know, the fun stuff.
 This is done to make it more “strategy” i guess.

-Tickling the camera dude in the arse is always a must, my 6 year old son also think so, sometimes too much….
-Wait, wait, just one more time, pleaaaase!.
+Tickling the camera dude in the arse is always a must, my 6-year-old son also think so, sometimes too much… Wait, wait, just one more time, please!.

 It is pretty obvious that there is a link in the graphics to the game BOBO – Stir Crazy too and it is also made by some of the guys in the same team (and perhaps comic owners/creators?), yet another funny and hard game.